 - Students have one opportunity to retake the written exam in the event of a non-passing grade

 The oral exam is taken after successfully completing the written exam.
-The oral exam should be completed by the end of the fall semester of a student's third year in the program.
+The oral exam should be completed by the end of the student's third year in the program.
 This exam consists of an oral defense of a written research proposal.
 The format of the research proposal is based on the format for an NIH F31 predoctoral grant application.
-If the student feels they need more time to complete the oral exam, they can request an extension from the Biophysics Office.
+If the student feels they need more time to complete the oral exam, they must request an extension from the Biophysics Office.

-- Four weeks prior to the exam, the student should notify the Biophysics Office of the exam date so a warrant can be obtained from the Graduate School
+- Four weeks prior to the exam, the student should notify the Biophysics Office of the exam date so a warrant can be obtained from the Graduate School.
+The warrant will be sent to the student who should a copy to their oral prelim defense

 - One week prior to the exam date, the student must distribute a copy of their proposal to each committee member and to the Biophysics Office

-- The Biophysics Office will designate a chair for the committee and provide them with the warrant and rating forms prior to the exam
+- The Biophysics Office will designate a chair for the committee and provide them with the rating forms prior to the exam

 - After the defense, the committee meets in a closed session and grades the exam using an NIH-style rating system with 1 being the best, 5 the worst.
 A score of 1-2.5 constitutes a pass, and after the defense, the committee chair submits the rating forms to the Biophysics Office

 - After the defense, the student returns the signed warrant to the Biophysics Office.
-Upon approval from the Graduate School, the student will be promoted to dissertator status
+Upon approval from the Graduate School, the student will be promoted to dissertator status.
+Students will be notified of this via email from the graduate school containing instructions

 - Students are given one opportunity to retake the oral exam in the event of a non-passing grade